Fire Emblem: Shadow Dragon & the Blade of Light

 The house duplicate area begins at offset 0x2F485 and ends at 0x2F6DF, duplicating the last six houses.
 The ending duplicate area begins at offset 0x334F7 and ends at 0x2F97B, duplicating all character endings after ending ID 0x1C, which in the duplicate is a cut-off version of Midia's ending.

-the brave knight
+as the gallant knight Midia.

 THE SHADOW DRAGON,